forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: When you create a scratch org with `org create scratch`, you specify a definition file that contains options or use the` --edition` flag to specify the one required option.
+For either method, you can now also use these flags; if you use them with `--definition-file`, they override their equivalent option in the scratch org definition file:

+    * `--description`
+    * `--name`  (equivalent to the `orgName` option)
+    * `--username`
+    * `--release`
+    * `--edition`

+    Note that now you can use `--definition-file` and `--edition` in a single command; previously you had to pick one or the other.
+If you want to set options other than the preceding ones, such as org features or settings, you must use a definition file.

+    In this example, the command uses a scratch org definition file but overrides its `edition` and `description` options:

+    ```bash
+    sfdx org create scratch --definition-file config/project-scratch-def.json --edition enterprise --description "Enterprise Edition scratch org" --target-dev-hub DevHub --set-default
+    ```

+    In this example, the command specifies all the options at the command line:

+    ```bash
+    sfdx org create scratch --edition enterprise --description "Enterprise Edition scratch org" --name "My Company" --target-dev-hub DevHub --set-default
+    ```

+    (GitHub Feature Request [#2016](https://github.com/forcedotcom/cli/issues/2016), plugin-org PR [#641](https://github.com/salesforcecli/plugin-org/pull/641))

+* CHANGE: Instead of bundling [plugin-lwc-test](https://github.com/salesforcecli/plugin-lwc-test) in the core Salesforce CLI, we now automatically install it the first time you run one of its commands:

+    * `force lightning lwc test create`
+    * `force lightning lwc test run`
+    * `force lightning lwc test setup`

+    Because not all our customers regularly test Lightning web components, we decided to make the plugin a just-in-time one.
+Note that this change applies only to _new_ Salesforce CLI installations.
+If the plugin is already installed in your Salesforce CLI, there's no change.

+    NOTE: If you use these commands, you must use version 16 of Node.js at this time due to an indirect dependency on `sa11y` which doesn't yet support version 18, the current LTS.
+See [this feature request](https://github.com/salesforce/sa11y/issues/376) for `sa11y` to support Node.js 18.
+See more information about Node.js versions [here](https://github.com/forcedotcom/cli/issues/1985).

+* FIX: If the `project deploy start` command fails, source-tracking information is updated correctly.
+(GitHub issue [#2057](https://github.com/forcedotcom/cli/issues/2057), source-tracking PR [#368](https://github.com/forcedotcom/source-tracking/pull/368))

+* FIX: The `cmdt generate records` command correct generates custom metadata type records and no longer returns the error `ModuleLoadError: [MODULE_NOT_FOUND]`.
+(GitHub issue [#2058](https://github.com/forcedotcom/cli/issues/2058), plugin-custom-metadata PR [#445](https://github.com/salesforcecli/plugin-custom-metadata/pull/445))

+* FIX: Retrieving a reactivated PicklistValue metadata type no longer returns an erroneous error message.
+(GitHub issue [#960](https://github.com/forcedotcom/cli/issues/960), source-tracking PR [#960](https://github.com/forcedotcom/cli/issues/960))

 ## 7.197.7 (April 20, 2023) [stable]